cgund98/voer/README.md

 ### `validate`

-The `validate` command is used to validate that a protobuf package
+The `validate` command is used to validate that a protobuf package.

 ```bash
 # Example usage